 Explore the Highlights

-It was largely extended and renovated during the Ming Dynasty.
-The locals hold the temple in very high regards because legends say that it has seven treasures and also because the temple looks splendid.
-The temple had a major importance for fostering the Qibao Ancient Town’s development.
-The newly renovated temple of Qibao has ingenious designs for gardens and buildings and it provides tourists with the opportunity to explore the unique architecture of the Tang and Han Dynasties.
+The temple was of major importance in fostering the development of the town.
+The newly renovated Qibao temple has ingenious designs for gardens and buildings and provides tourists with the opportunity to explore the unique architecture of the Han (206 BC–220 AD) and Tang (618–907) dynasties.

 Cricket-fighting was a very poplar folk activity with the Water Chinese.
 Even today, cricket-fighting draws a big crowd.
 There is a special museum where crickets are displayed and live fights are organized.

 Although it may seem strange that so many people would be fascinated with crickets, in Qibao the crickets come from a very fierce species known as Blue and Iron Sand, named after the colors of their feet and neck.

 The fertile land and geographical position of Qibao provide the perfect habitat for crickets: an abundance of water and food, and great living conditions.
 As a result, the crickets are vigorous and provide exciting performances daily, during the annual Cricket Culture Festival and golden weeks.